-B. .
-Shoulder and elbow joints motion range
+B. Shoulder and elbow joints motion ranges

-In a previous research effort [16], investigators conducted a series of experiments rendering a mathematical model for the range of motion of the shoulder complex.
-This model defines the shoulder sinus cone which restricts the angular motion of the shoulder joint's pitch and yaw angles depicted in Fig. 2a.
-The humeral torsion motion range was found to be dependent on the former two angles as depicted in Fig. 2b using a model based on experimental data [17].
-The maximal internal and external upper arm torsion surfaces were fitted into a polynomial function.
-Fig. 2b shows the upper and lower limits of the torsion range of motion.
+In a previous research efforts [16,17], investigators conducted a series of experiments rendering mathematical models for the range of motion of the shoulder complex.
+These models define the shoulder sinus cone which restricts the angular motion of the shoulder joint's pitch and yaw angles, and the humeral torsion motion range which was found to be dependent on the former two angles as in Fig. 2.

-The motion range of the elbow joint (flexion/extension angle) is bounded by a minimal and a maximal value and defined by $\phi{\min} < \phi < \phi{\max}$.
+The motion range of the elbow joint (flexion/extension angle) is bounded by a minimal and a maximal value and defined by $\phi{\min} < \phi < \phi{\max}$ .
 Since the elbow flexion/extension angle is uniquely defined by the distance between the center of the shoulder joint and the hand, it can be calculated directly according to the hand's position and the segments' lengths.

-C. Joint Range Availability (JRA) Criterion
+C. Joint range availability (JRA) criterion